Bingshick Lake

 Bingshick Lake doesn't see a lot of visitors.
 The portages through this area receive minimal maintenance and beavers have caused flooding of some of these paths.
 Those passing through here often come for the brook trout fishing.
 The Minnesota Department of Natural Resources stocks the lake on a regular basis with this species.

 The Kekekabic Trail runs along the entire north shoreline of Bingshick Lake.
-It crosses the short portage between Honker Lake and Bingshick Lake.
+It crosses the short unmaintained portage between Honker Lake and Bingshick Lake.
 Note that the two campsites on Bingshick Lake are also accessible to hikers of the Kekekabic Trail.
 Since the Kek sees light traffic, there is a good chance these campsites will be available.

-The water in Bingshick Lake flows south from near the middle of the lake at the Chub River portage.
-In fact, the portage was the outflow creek (as of 2020), which makes things more interesting.
+The water in Bingshick Lake flows south from near the middle of the lake into the Chub River at the Chub River portage.
+This is the way to go to Flying Lake.
+In fact, the portage and the river were one in the same (as of 2020), which makes things more interesting.
+The portage is basically a waterfall that you portage down.
 A creek coming from Mine Lake to the east feeds Bingshick Lake.
 This creek flows into the very eastern end of Bingshick Lake.

-Nearly the entire forest around Bingshick Lake was burnt by the 2006 Cavity Lake Fire.
+Nearly the entire forest around Bingshick Lake was burnt by the 2004 Cavity Lake Fire.

 Exploring Bingshick Lake